guilleva/Xmap/DEVNOTES.md

 ## Restore:

+* Languages in the manifest to fix comp params
 * db migration from older versions
 * after install, migrate legacy plugin's settings to the new ones
 * restore free/pro